How agreements help you

 Minimum periods of residence

 Periods of coverage vary between agreement countries.
-A period of coverage may include:
+A period of coverage may include any of these:

 - time spent paying contributions into a social insurance system